-* Please Do understand this breed is costly to raise and can require a C-section and they often have small litters C Sections are very expensive They can be $8,000-$10,500 depending on complications and location and timing of the C-section.
-They often can have a small litter so there is a lot of outgo and money put into this hobby just in the delivery of the pups, Vet Care, proper feeding high-quality food/probiotics/goats milk, vaccines, and health, flea and tick monthly treatment on all dogs all added up fast.
+* Please understand this breed is costly to raise and can require a C-section and they often have small litters C Sections are very expensive They can be $8,000-$10,500 depending on complications and location and timing of the C-section.
+They often can have a small litter so there is a lot of outgo and money put into this hobby just in the delivery of the pups when required, Vet Care, proper feeding high-quality food/probiotics/goats milk, vaccines, and health, flea and tick monthly treatment on all dogs all add up fast!
+YIKES.

 Warning: YIKES!
 I have recently been informed by people who are not my clients of some scams and Sick Puppy purchases.
 There are tons of scammers out there who are using false information to sell pups they do not even have puppies, or they have far lesser quality and are using breeders' photos and saying they are their dogs.
 Also, a few people have brought to my attention a BUY NOW through a few online kennels/importing sending sick puppies with PARVO and other diseases that are fatal as well as being sent a puppy that is nothing like the photo and video sent to them.
 When importing you are out of luck trying to get money or compensation for a dog if something is wrong like a replacement puppy.
 Anyhow so many scams and mass breeding Kennels out there please be careful in your search for a breeder there are plenty of legitimate breeders out there and their pups are worth the wait!